Can't upgrade right now? You can find older versions of ReGraph here.

 PDFKit.

-option specifies
+extents option specifies

-instance method is still in beta and you can share any feedback by
+whether the whole chart or just its on‑screen view should be exported.export instance method is still in beta and you can share any feedback by

 contacting us.Note: As stated in the Dependencies page of our SDK site, the optional functionalities of PDF export and map mode require the use of open source dependencies.

-options
+options prop

 can be set to 'dark' to turn the navigation and overview window controls into a dark mode.